 Carlos Bravo – Cloud Alliances Director

-Book a time with us and meet us to learn how we can help your company scale and innovate safely through Open Source with Ubuntu Pro.
-We hope to see you there!
+Watch it online and learn how we can help your company scale and innovate safely through Open Source with Ubuntu Pro.

 Learn more at Canonical | Ubuntu booth

 No system is perfectly secure and vulnerabilities will always arise.
 This makes the speed and success with which these issues are resolved evermore important.

 Security is in the core of Ubuntu.
 That’s why it comes with automatic critical updates and committed security maintenance as part of its LTS model, which covers Ubuntu for 5 years from its release date.

 Now, at AWS re:Invent, we will be showcasing Ubuntu Pro: it is the same Ubuntu everybody knows and loves, with further access to extended maintenance and security support up to 10 years from the release date.
 It includes kernel livepatch, FIPS for FedRamp compliance, CIS and Disa-stig automated hardening profiles.

 More than that, Ubuntu Pro includes security maintenance for more than 30,000 third party open source packages from Ubuntu repositories.

 Come to our booth and learn more about.

 Recently Canonical announced the availability of Ubuntu Desktop on Amazon WorkSpaces, a fully managed virtual desktop infrastructure (VDI) on the public cloud and the first third-party Linux OS available on the platform.

 The flexibility provided by Amazon WorkSpaces means developers can spin up and tear down high-end development machines for resource-intensive workloads as and when they are required, without the overhead of purchasing and maintaining additional hardware.